teaching-sessions/vuact-study-group/lessons/week-1-configuration.md

 #### Build Process TLDR

-1. Babel converts your TS to JS
+1. Babel converts your TS, JSX, ECMASCript 2015+ to JS
-2. Webpack takes every js, html, css file and bundles it into one of each.
+2. Webpack takes every js, html, css file and bundles it
-3. You don't really need to know any details about what babel or webpack are doing.
+3. You don't really need to know any details about what babel or webpack are doing

 ### Coverage and Cypress